humanmicrobiomelab-cm/GM_VOCs_ASD/README.md

 -**ROC_curve.R**: this script was used to apply machine learning (ML) with Logistic regression model, to measure the accuracy, sensitivity and specificity of the model and to represent the Receiver operating characteristic
               (ROC) curves with the relative area under curve (AUC) values.

+-**UpsetPlot.R**: this script was used to construct the Upset plot to visualize the intersection of significant VOCs between different ASD subgroups and CTRL condition.

 All the R scripts along with a set of tutorials for performing **WGCNA** analysis are freely available at this [link](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/).
 The [WGCNA](https://cran.r-project.org/web/packages/WGCNA/index.html) R package can be downloaded from CRAN repository.